What is the best induction cookware?

 Choosing a set is just like choosing any other.
 There are induction cookware options to suit those who prefer nonstick and those who prefer metals such as stainless steel, ceramic, copper, and cast iron.

 Did you enjoy this guide?
-Let us know in the comments about your experiences and any questions you may have.
+Let us know in the comments with your favorite piece, or set, of induction cookware and cooking experiences.